udhavsethi/contentNCF/README.md

 - Test file (negative instances).
 - Each line corresponds to a line in test.rating, containing additional 99 negative samples.
 - Each line is in the format: (userID,itemID)\t negativeItemID1\t negativeItemID2 ...

+features_n.pkl
+- Image feature respresentations with dimensions n*1
+- To change the number of feature dimensions, change filename in ContenNCF.py and set num_factors=64 in docker run command.